CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 1. The purpose of the image is to run the `run.sh` file in the dockerfiles folder.
 To do this, it needs a copy of the file stored inside the image.
 So add an appropriate `COPY` command to your Dockerfile.
 1. After copying the file in, let's configure it as executable.
 On Linux, you do this by running a shell command e.g. `chmod +x ./my-file.sh`.
 Add a `RUN` command to the Dockerfile that makes the run.sh file executable.
 1. At the moment, nothing happens if you build and run a container based on this Dockerfile.
 You need to tell it what to do when starting the container.
 Add an `ENTRYPOINT` command that executes the `run.sh` file.

+If you are on Windows and you create a `run.sh` file yourself, instead of using the one provided, make sure to create it with LF line endings so it is compatible with the Linux container.

 <details markdown="1"><summary>Click here for answers</summary>